mabablue/I-ADOPT-patterns-playground/Guide/guideline.md

 ## 6. <code>Statistical Modifiers</code>
 Determine if <code>Statistical Modifiers</code> are involved.
 If a statistical modifier modifies a value's unit, it turns into the <code>Property</code> instead.

-## 7. <code>Constraints</code>
+## 7. Constraint
 Determine <code>Constraints</code> and place them under the correct component.
 Ensure each constraint is concise yet informative, and present only one distinct constraint per argument.
 A constraint must be type-labeld, following this naming convention [type:]constraint.

 **Overview of patterns:**
 -  [overview constraints](https://github.com/mabablue/I-ADOPT-patterns-playground/blob/main/Decisition_trees/Constraints_patterns.csv)

-## 8. Step
+## 8. Context Object
-Add Context Object, if necessary, to add clarity.
+Add <code>Context Object</code>, if necessary, to add clarity.
 Typical context objects are spheres like atmosphere, biosphere, or any additional information required despite the matrix.